mdkamran-stack/Devops_interview-question-asked_2025/kubernetes_int_prep.md

 ## How would you secure communication between Pods in Kubernetes?
 I secure Pod-to-Pod communication using NetworkPolicies to restrict traffic, mTLS for encryption/authentication, and RBAC with Secrets to control access to sensitive data

-##  How Pod autoscale.

-Pod autoscaling in Kubernetes is done using the Horizontal Pod Autoscaler (HPA), which scales Pods based on CPU, memory, or custom metrics.

 ## How do you upgrade a Kubernetes cluster with minimal downtime?

 “To upgrade a Kubernetes cluster with minimal downtime, I perform a rolling upgrade of control plane components first, then upgrade worker nodes one by one, ensuring workloads remain available throughout the process.